IMPORTANT UPDATES

 5. Take time off between sports seasons.
 Take one month off from a sport at least three times each year to allow for physical and psychological recovery.

 6. Delay focusing on one sport.
-Postponing specialization in a single sport until late adolescence may improve a child’s chances of accomplishing his athletic goals as an elite athlete.
-It can also make him more likely to enjoy a lifetime of sports involvement and physical fitness.
+Postponing specialization in a single sport until late adolescence may lead to a higher chance of a child accomplishing his athletic goals as an elite athlete as well as a higher chance of lifetime sports involvement and physical fitness.

 When your athlete is injured in practice or competition, getting the right diagnosis and initiating proper care and treatment as quickly as possible is key.